2025-environmental-bioinformatics/Lab-Snakemake/README.md

 ### What is our objective as teams?

+You have ten minutes to do this - this is a hard cutoff!
+Use the time wisely and try to get to executing the scripts right away.

+1. Navigate to `group-exercises` and find the `group-n.py` file that corresponds to the `n` that your group was assigned.
-Read through the Python code used for this calculation and see if you can spot any errors.
-Brainstorm ways that you might improve it.
+2. Read through the Python code used for this calculation and see if you can spot any errors right away.
+3. Check for syntax errors by executing `python group-n.py`; address these first
+4. After you get the code working properly, navigate to `inclass-solutions/group-exercises` and execute `python group-n.py` with your group number.
+5. Compare `inclass-solutions/results` to `results` by running `scp
+2. Brainstorm ways that you might improve it.

 ## What are makefiles